IEMLdev/ieml-api/README.md

 In order to guarantee the consistency of interpretations of IEML expressions, a database of translations (en and fr), comments and tags per USL is available [here](https://github.com/IEMLdev/ieml-language "IEML database").
 This database has a normative purpose concerning the interpretation of IEML expressions.
 It can be browsed with the [intlekt editor](https://dev.intlekt.io/ "IEML editor").
 It can also be used as an educational resource for learning IEML, in addition to reading the [grammar](https://www.dropbox.com/s/875vsj0atbcts43/0-00-IEML-Manifesto-2019-fr.pdf?dl=0 "IEML grammar").

 IEML is a regular language that is intended to serve as an easily interpretable coordinate system for the world of ideas on the internet, to improve communication and artificial intelligence.
-This language has been made by the French philosopher [Pierre Levy](https://en.wikipedia.org/wiki/Pierre_L%C3%A9vy) and implemented in python by [Louis van Beurden](https://louisvanbeurden.wordpress.com/).

 ## Install